oliverschwendener/ueli/README.md

     * `prefix` String - Represents the prefix for the custom command.
     * `icon` String - Represents the svg icon for the custom command.
 * `fallbackWebSearches` Array of string - Represents the names of [web search engines](#web-search-engines) used when ueli does not find any search results.
+* `features` FeatureOptions
+    * `calculator` Boolean - If the calculator feature is enabled.
+    * `commandLine` Boolean - If the command line feature is enabled.
+    * `customCommands` Boolean - If the custom command feature is enabled.
+    * `email` Boolean - If the email feature is enabled.
+    * `environmentVariables` Boolean - If the environment variables feature is enabled.
+    * `fileBrowser` Boolean - If the file browser feature is enabled.
+    * `fileSearch` Boolean - If the file search feature is enabled.
+    * `programs` Boolean - If the programs feature is enabled.
+    * `operatingSystemCommands` Boolean - If the operating system commands feature is enabled.
+    * `operatingSystemSettings` Boolean - If the operating system settings feature is enabled.
+    * `shortcuts` Boolean - If the shortcuts feature is enabled.
+    * `ueliCommands` Boolean - If the ueli commands feature is enabled.
+    * `webSearch` Boolean - If the web search feature is enabled.
+    * `webUrl` Boolean - If the web url feature is enabled.
 * `fileSearchBlackList`: Array of string - Represents a black list when files are searched.
 This has a small improvement on the performance when scanning a folder with a lot of files.
 * `fileSearchOptions` Array of FileSearchOption objects (**only effective if `searchFiles` is set to `true`**).
     * `folderPath` String - Represents a folder which should be searched for files and folders.